ChatGPT vs. Jasper: Comparing Top AI Writing Tools

 What is Jasper, and what can it do?

-- Content optimization for search using data from Surfer SEO
+- Optimize content for search using integration of data from Surfer SEO

-- Start creating short and long-form content directly in a document, without a recipe or template
+- Create short and long-form content directly in a document, without a recipe or template

 - Produce images to go along with your blog or social media posts